-Her doubts were definitely not calming me down and to be constantly reminded of my lack of skills to take care of myself made me dread the upcoming 4 month long US project and made me wish that the most coveted US Visa never happened.
+Her doubts were definitely not calming me down and to be constantly reminded of my lack of skills to take care of myself made me dread the upcoming 4 month long US project and made me wish that the most coveted US Visa had never happened.

 You remember, our first time together in the US?
-When we were in New York City, we were bang in the middle of Manhattan at Times Square surrounded by plenty of restaurants serving cuisines from all over the world!
-I took in all that the city had to offer and thoroughly relished every new flavor I came across – Chinese, Cuban, Greek, Italian, Mexican or Thai – I did not miss tasting any of them.
-But, I always missed a little something.
+When we were in New York City, we were bang in the middle of Manhattan at Times Square surrounded by plenty of restaurants serving cuisines from all over the world.
+I took in all that the city had to offer and thoroughly relished every new flavor I came across.
+Chinese, Cuban, Greek, Italian, Mexican, Thai….I did not miss tasting any of them.
+Yet, I always missed a little something.
 There seemed to be a gnawing hollowness in my heart which seemed to grow bigger and bigger with every passing day.
-Nothing seemed to fill up the void in me, not the constant video calls back home not even the plentiful Indian restaurants, including our very own Saravana Bhavan that I discovered that was a stone throw away from where we lived.
+I was clearly feeling homesick qnd nothing seemed to fill up the void in me – not the constant video calls with folks back home, not even the multiple trips to the Indian restaurants around, including our very own Saravana Bhavan that was a stone throw away from where we lived.

-Thank you for all that you made me into -its with you I learned to make my first Dulce de Leche and in turn the best dessert in the world – the lip-smacking Banoffee, its with you I learned the endless possibilities of OPOS (One Pot One Shot) cooking and its with you I learned the power a well-made Biriyani can have over the guests.
-You are not just my constant companion, you are my teacher and my magician for it’s with you I learned that with a little bit of patience and concentration we can create magic with the simplest of ingredients.
+As I am writing this blog, I watch your unassuming, calm self sitting quietly, so much unlike the real you and I couldn’t help the overwhelming sense of gratitude swelling up in my heart.
+Yhank you for all that you made me into -it is with you I learned to make my first Dulce de Leche and in turn the best dessert in the world – the lip-smacking Banoffee, it is with you I learned the endless possibilities of OPOS (One Pot One Shot) cooking, and it is with you I learned the power a well-made Biriyani can have over the guests.
+You are not just my constant companion, you are my teacher, and my loving magician, for it’s with you I learned that with a little bit of patience and concentration we can create magic with the simplest of ingredients.

-With you around, I do not feel too alone here, for you bring my home closer with every dish even when I am thousands of miles away.
-And thanks to you, I get to be a good host for I get all credits for all the delicious fare.
-They do not know that it was you who made them simple, doable and even enjoyable.
+With you around, I do not feel too alone hereor anywhere, for you bring my home closer with every dish, even when I am thousands of miles away.
+And thanks to you, I get to be a good host.
+I get all credits for all the delicious fares, for my guests do not know that it was you who made them simple, doable and even enjoyable.